top of page

 Enhanced nomination streams are aligned with the Express Entry system, which means that candidates must have an Express Entry profile and meet the eligibility criteria for one of the three federal immigration programs: Federal Skilled Worker Program, Federal Skilled Trades Program, or Canadian Experience Class.

 Enhanced nominations give candidates an additional 600 points in their Comprehensive Ranking System (CRS) score.
 Yes, you read correctly.
-The additional 600 points usually guarantees that you will get an invitation to apply within the next couple of rounds of Express Entry draw.
+The additional 600 points significantly increases your chances of receiving an Invitation to Apply (ITA) in a subsequent Express Entry draw..

 Canadian Provinces and territories have various streams in their PNPs, but they tend to fall into five areas: